Wei-Shao-Reg/GDR/README.md

 ```

 ### Contact Informaiton
-If you have any trouble installing or runing the program, you can contact Wei Shao via weishao@stanford.edu.
+If you have any trouble installing or running the program, you can contact Wei Shao via weishao@stanford.edu.

 ### BibTeX